Classifying theory for simplicial parametrized groups: Proof of the main result

-is clearly a pullback in $s\cK/B$.
-We need to check that each $(\Dec_0G)_n\to G_n$ is a numerable $\ker(d_{n+1})$ bundle in $\cK/B$.
-This is clear however, since the map $d_{n+1}\colon (\Dec_0G)_n\to G_n$ has a section, and hence is a trivial bundle.
-We now wish to apply Theorem~\ref{main thm from RS} to conclude that $|\Dec_0 G|\to |G|$ is a locally trivial principal bundle in $\cK/B$, and so we need to know that $G$ is proper.
+is clearly a pullback in $s\cK_{/B}$.
+We need to check that (i) each $(\Dec_0G)_n\to G_n$ is a numerable $\ker(d_{n+1})$ bundle in $\cK_{/B}$, and that (ii) $\ker(d_{n+1})$ is a fibrant goup in $\cK_{/B}$.
+The first statement is clear, since the map $d_{n+1}\colon (\Dec_0G)_n\to G_n$ has a section, and hence is a trivial bundle.
+For the second statement, we observe that $\ker(d_{n+1})$ is a retract of $G_n$ in $\cK_{/B}$, and hence is fibrant since $G_n$ is.
+We now wish to apply Theorem~\ref{main thm from RS} to conclude that $|\Dec_0 G|\to |G|$ is a locally trivial principal bundle in $\cK_{/B}$, and so we need to know that $G$ is proper.
 This follows from Proposition~\ref{good implies proper}: $G$ is well sectioned, hence good, and hence proper. \end{proof}

 We now turn our attention to item 2.
-We have the following lemma. \begin{lemma} Let $G$ be a well sectioned group in $s\cK/B$.
+We have the following lemma. \begin{lemma} Let $G$ be a well sectioned, fibrant group in $s\cK_{/B}$.
 Then the fiberwise geometric realization

-is the projection in a locally trivial principal bundle in $\cK/B$, and hence admits local sections. \end{lemma}
+is the projection in a locally trivial parametrized principal bundle in $\cK_{/B}$, and hence admits local sections. \end{lemma}

 \begin{proof} We need to verify the hypotheses from Theorem~\ref{main thm from RS}.
 We first check that each map